pub-calculator-io/bra-size-calculator/readme.md

-# Bra Size Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Bra Size Calculator Widget for WordPress

 To get a bra that fits properly, it is vital to measure your bra size.
 This free calculator will tell you how to measure your breast size.